SqueezyDough/meesterproef-1920/README.md

 </details>

-## Machine learning
+## Flow chart
-For this project we make use of machine learning to recognize characters on medicine boxes.
-The package we use is [Tesseract](https://www.npmjs.com/package/node-tesseract-ocr).
+For this project we make use of the [Tesseract](https://www.npmjs.com/package/node-tesseract-ocr) OCR package to recognize characters on medicine boxes.

 <details>
 <summary>Flow chart medicine recognition</summary>